contefranz/OpTop/README.md

   as micro/macro $R^2$ analogues (`optop_index_se()`, `optop_index_chisq()`, `optop_index_deviance()`),
   plus a convenience table across a grid (`optop_index_table()`).

+- **Held-out validation and residual diagnostics**
+  As of v0.14.0, `optop_index_holdout()` scores independent evaluation documents with confidence intervals for the average held-out fit, `optop_gain_table()` selects the smallest sufficient K from paired adjacent gains, and `optop_moment_test()` tests held-out residuals for structured bias along frequency or fit-based vocabulary strata.

 - **Harmonized comparisons across K**
   Rare words are collapsed via a fixed, document-specific partition so all indices are evaluated on a common support (`optop_make_partition()`), with a fixed corpus baseline for fair normalization (`optop_make_baseline()`).